ag999git/Python-Programming-book-2026/Regular-Expressions/Regular-Expressions.md

   </details>

   <details>
-    <summary> 13 The following script shows difference in use of capturing and non-capturing groups:- </summary>
+    <summary> 13 The following script shows difference in use of capturing and non-capturing groups:- (Click to Expand) </summary>

 ```python
 import re